casteer/histogram_cpp/README.md

 # histogram_cpp

-A short c++ program that calculates the histogram of a bunch of numbers.
+I needed a short c++ program that calculates the histogram of a bunch of numbers on the command-line.

 ## Dependencies